The Warehouse: A Visual Primer on Mass Incarceration

 Those targeted for incarceration do not simply submit to a monochromatic existence behind bars.
 The Warehouse showcases the abolition futures being crafted from the inside as people resist through direct action and artistic expression.
 This book is designed to inform, enrage, and ultimately inspire the same radical hope propelling incarcerated underminers of the carceral state.

-“James Kilgore is one of my favorite commentators regarding the phenomenon of mass incarceration and the necessity of pursuing truly transformative change.
-Understanding Mass Incarceration provides an excellent, much-needed introduction to the racial, political, and economic dimensions of mass incarceration, as well as a brilliant overview of the competing schools of thought regarding what must be done to end it.”
+“James Kilgore is one of my favorite commentators regarding the phenomenon of mass incarceration and the necessity of pursuing truly transformative change.”

 —Michelle Alexander, author of The New Jim Crow